In this unit you will learn more fretted notes on the third string, symbols for small-scale repetition and fingerings.

 A ship in harbor is safe, but that is not what ships were built for. –John A. Shedd

-The piece Texas provides two sight-reading opportunities.
+The piece below provides two sight-reading opportunities.
 I suggest you sight-read the Guitar 1 melody first and the vocal melody second.

 You have completed this unit!
 If you kept up with the beat and accurately played approximately 70% of the pitches and rhythms, you are ready for the next unit.
 Feel free to repeat the exercises.
 However, do not play them so often that you memorize them.
 Once you memorize the notation, you are no longer developing the skill of sight-reading.